York aircon E5 error code & blinking light

 PCB or inverter-module issue after power and load checks are confirmed.

-Use these steps before another reset or parts quote.
+Use these steps before customer action or a parts quote.

 Stop using the unit if E5 returns